What is Coats' Disease?

-Coats Disease is a very rare condition where there is abnormal development in the blood vessels behind the retina of the eye.
+Coats’ Disease is a very rare condition found in children and adults where there is abnormal development in the blood vessels behind the retina of the eye.
 The blood-rich retinal capillaries break open, leaking the serum portion of the blood into the back of the eye.
 The leakage causes the retina to swell, leading to partial or complete detachment of the retina.
-Coats Disease progresses gradually and affects central vision.
+Coats’ Disease progresses gradually and affects central vision.
 It is almost always unilateral (affecting only one eye).
 If caught early, some level of vision can typically be restored.
 If not treated until its later stages, complete loss of vision can occur.
 In the final stage, enucleation (removal of the affected eye) may be necessary.

 It’s estimated that about 69% of the cases are male.
 The average age at diagnosis is 8–16 years, although the disease has been diagnosed in patients as young as 4 months.
 The peak age of onset is between 6-8 years of age, but ranges from 5 months to 71 years.
 About two-thirds of juvenile cases present before age 10 years; approximately one-third of patients are 30 years or older before symptoms begin.
-Coats Disease does not appear to be inherited and has no reported racial or ethnic predilection.
+Coats’ Disease does not appear to be inherited and has no reported racial or ethnic predilection.
+Read some of our stories of patients and families battling Coats’ Disease.

-What are some of the early warning signs of this condition?
+What are some of the early Coats' Disease symptoms and signs?

-Yellow-Eye in Flash Photography.
-Just as the red-eye effect is caused by a reflection off blood vessels in the back of a normal eye, an eye affected by Coats will glow yellow in photographs as light reflects off cholesterol deposits.
+Yellow-eye in flash photography.
+Just as the red-eye effect is caused by a reflection off blood vessels in the back of a normal eye, an eye affected by Coats’ will glow yellow in photographs as light reflects off cholesterol deposits.
+Visit knowtheglow.org for more information.

 A Yellow reflex from the pupil (called leukocoria)